jmw-phys/iNORG/README.md

     realized: change back for change the ose parmeter. next do : using the bath sum rule.
     thinking: (same as prev)

+beta-Version: 1.1.13.4 @ 2023.05.29
+    realized: adding the bath sum rule in the fitting coding next do : try to add the hoping regularization for the fitting code.
+    thinking: how to enlarge the bath number without the thought fitting.